EbrSiami/sidewinder-x2-klipper-tmc2209/README.md

 # Artillery Sidewinder X2 - Klipper Configuration (TMC2209 Mod)

+## i have to add files one by one duo to the internet limitations here and i can't upload anuthing in any way

 This repository contains my personal Klipper configuration for the **Artillery Sidewinder X2**.

-⚠️ **Note:** This configuration is specifically tuned for a printer that has been upgraded with **TMC2209 stepper drivers**.
+**Note:** This configuration is specifically tuned for a printer that has been upgraded with **TMC2209 stepper drivers**.
 If you are using the stock drivers, you may need to adjust the current and pin settings plus turning off the UART.

 I have also connected drivers via